Shantnu25/ga-learner-dst-repo/Amazon_Alexa_Reviews/README.md

 ### Evaluation metrics

-For this particular dataset, we ahave used precision_score as the evaluation metric.
+For this particular dataset, I have used precision_score as the evaluation metric.

 ### Outcomes

-After completing this project, I have the better understanding of how to solve sentiment analysis.
+After completing this project, I have the better understanding of how to solve sentiment analysis problem.
-In this project, I have applied the following concepts.
+In this project, I have applied the following concepts:

     Train-test split
     posterstemmer